2024 Fall Symposium

 Event Overview

-Join us October 10-13 for our 2024 Fall Symposium.
 The New Braunfels Civic Convention Center will serve as the symposium headquarters with NPSOT group-rate lodging available at The Resort at Schlitterbahn and other area hotels.
-The event schedule includes plenary sessions, multiple breakout sessions and a choice of guided field trips throughout the region.
-Attendees can participate in our silent auction and visit vendor and exhibitor displays at the Civic Center.
+Attendees can participate in our silent auction and visit vendor, exhibitor, and sponsor displays at the Civic Center.
 In addition, a list of suggested self-guided field trips will be available for those traveling on Thursday and Sunday.
 This hybrid event includes registration options for in-person and virtual attendance, with in-person Society member and scholastic discounts.
-This event has been planned by the NPSOT 2024 Fall Symposium Committee.
+Please explore the Symposium Details below

 About the Region